ASE Technology Holding Co. Ltd. (ASX) Shares Decline Despite Market Challenges

 Sponsored

-The average price estimated by analysts for ASX is $9.10, which is -$0.19 below than the current price.
-The public float for ASX is 1.51B, and at present, short sellers hold a 0.38% of that float.
-The average trading volume of ASX on April 13, 2023 was 5.99M shares.
+The average price predicted for ASE Technology Holding Co.
+Ltd. (ASX) by analysts is $9.10, which is $0.23 above the current market price.
+The public float for ASX is 1.51B, and at present, short sellers hold a 0.48% of that float.
+On April 20, 2023, the average trading volume of ASX was 5.93M shares.

 ASX’s Market Performance

-ASX’s stock has seen a -3.47% decrease for the week, with a 2.59% rise in the past month and a 7.89% gain in the past quarter.
-The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 2.26% for ASE Technology Holding Co.
-Ltd. The simple moving average for the past 20 days is -2.01% for ASX’s stock, with a 19.54% simple moving average for the past 200 days.
+ASX’s stock has seen a -5.59% decrease for the week, with a -7.31% drop in the past month and a -0.14% fall in the past quarter.
+The volatility ratio for the week is 1.41%, and the volatility levels for the past 30 days are at 1.88% for ASE Technology Holding Co.
+Ltd. The simple moving average for the past 20 days is -7.06% for ASX’s stock, with a 12.16% simple moving average for the past 200 days.

 Analysts’ Opinion of ASX